Hear from past EWB Fellows

 The EWB Fellowship

-Social ventures are reshaping the systems in which they work by applying innovation and passion to their everyday — you can too.
+Social ventures are reshaping the systems in which they work by applying innovation and passion to their every day.

-The EWB Fellowship is designed to help Canadian professionals gain experience working and living in emerging markets, and match social enterprises in sub-Saharan Africa with the essential talent they need to grow and scale.More
+The EWB Fellowship is designed to help Canadian professionals gain experience working and living in emerging markets, while critical talent gaps for emerging social enterprises in sub-Saharan Africa to help them grow and reach their potential.More

-We source Fellows from a range of professional, technical, and educational backgrounds and equip them with the skills and opportunities required to play a critical role in building a thriving, sustainable world.
+Every year, EWB recruits outstanding leaders—typically post-graduate students and professionals—for a 12-month EWB Fellowship program.
+Fellows come from a variety of professional, technical, and educational backgrounds and are equipped with the skills and opportunities needed to play a critical role in building a thriving, sustainable world.
+Fellows provide expertise in EWB ventures or partner organizations throughout sub-Saharan Africa.

 Dates are broken up by our two cohort groups per year.